Status - 2nd August 2020

-We are proceeding cautiously and reviewing advice from government, cleaning trade bodies and professional associations to come up with best practices here on the farm.
+We are getting used to our new ways of working and continuing to track advice from government, cleaning trade bodies and professional associations to come up with best practices here on the farm.

 How are we protecting our guests?